mariaclarin/ComputerNetworks/README.md

 ## Features
 1. POST
+    - The data is sent to the server via the POST method.
+It is typically used for uploading data or any other file to the server, such as when filling out a form, etc.
 2. GET
+    - To ask the server to GET the data or information by utilizing the GET technique.
 3. Packet Loss Emulation
     - users can validate the existence of packet loss (given a random percentage) in a packet loss emulated environment/channel.
 4. RTT Timer